dimagic50/exercizes-html-css/README.md

 # exercizes-html-css

-# HTML & CSS - Design and build websites
+## HTML & CSS - Design and build websites: to practice, follow the numbering